kennypeng15/kennypeng15.github.io/content/Projects/MineTracker.md

 2. There's no information displayed about games that were not ultimately successful (i.e., games where the user lost).

 The second point was particularly important.
-I've found that the majority of minesweeper games I play are not successful, but they still may contain userful information (notably, minesweeper.online has an additional "estimated time" for unsuccessful games), and thus tracking them could lead to insights.
+I've found that the majority of minesweeper games I play are not successful, but they still may contain useful information (notably, minesweeper.online has an additional "estimated time" for unsuccessful games), and thus tracking them could lead to insights.

 If minesweeper.online had a table of a user's unsuccessful games